anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 A. Unlocking requires a little FSN gas - less than 0.01 FSN.
 Anyswap will find a way to airdrop new users with this tiny amount of FSN, but in the mean time, someone in the community will most likely be happy to send you it if you ask them.

+Q. When I try to connect to my Ledger, I just see 'Loading...' but nothing happens.

+A. It is stuck.
+Please disconnect your Ledger, hit F5 to refresh the screen and then re-connect your Ledger and try again.
+You might have to do this a couple of times.
+In general do not refresh the screen when your Ledger is connected.

+Q. My transaction keeps showing as 'pending' in MetaMask and I can't stop it.

+A. There is a useful guide to stop and free up the pending transaction using `Node Networks clear pending transaction YouTube`_ It involves sending a little extra gas to the nonce of the offending transaction.

 Q. I've done everything, but I still can't connect to my wallet.

 A. You can check that you have set up your MetaMask properly, or that your Ledger works by creating a new Fusion wallet using `whallet.net`_ and connecting anyswap to this.
 If this doesn't work, then your problem is not related to Anyswap.
 Please try this.
 If you are using a ledger then ensure that you have updated the firmware using Ledger Live and that Display is set to NO and Contract Data is set to YES.
 If you are using MetaMask, then check the network settings - that you are using the custom Fusion RPC settings.

+How to setup Anyswap on the Binance Smart Chain Network &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+Q. How do I connect to the Binance Smart Chain Network?

+A. If you have already been using another BSC dapp like Burgerswap, For.Tube, Tunaswap or Bakery, then Anyswap will connect automatically.
+You need MetaMask and a Ledger.
+Go to 'Networks' at the top of MetaMask, select 'Custom RPC' and apply the settings below :-

+.. image :: _static/Anyswap_BSC_MetaMask_Settings.jpg
+   :width: 300

+You should then click on Connect with Hardware Device and then Ledger.
+You should then see your wallet balances on the Binance Smart Chain.
+If you did not set the correct network settings when you connect to Ledger, you will see a screen like this:-

+.. image :: _static/Anyswap_BSC_Prompted_Settings.jpg
+   :width: 300

+Just follow the instructions to set up the network.

+Q. Which type of BNB should I use?

+A. If you are transferring tokens from Binance central exchange with the Withdraw function, you will need to make sure that you select the BEP20 type of token.

+Other Questions about setting up Anyswap &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+Q. Do I need gas on Anyswap?

+A. Yes.
+On the Fusion exchange you will need a little FSN and on the Binance Smart Chain exchange, you will need a little BNB-BEP20

 Q. Does MetaMask work with the Brave browser?